essembeh/properties-tools/README.md

 # properties-diff

-Command line tool to compare *properties* files and print differences with colors as if you were using `diff` or `colordiff` tools.
+Command line tool to compare *properties* files and print differences with colors as if you were using `wdiff` or `diff` tools.

 Even if *properties* files are text files, using directly `diff` is not that efficient because of key/value pairs order or format (for example using `=` or `[space]=[space]` as separator, double quoting values...). `properties-diff` compare key/value pairs but not the order nor the format.